basho/basho_docs/content/riak/ts/1.4.0/using/security.md

 ### Enabling, Disabling, and Checking Security

-For a brief tutorial on how to enable, disable, or check the security status of a cluster, visit the [Riak TS: Security Basics](./basics) page.
+For a brief tutorial on how to enable, disable, or check the security status of a cluster, visit the [Security: Enabling](./enabling) page.

 ### Managing User Authentication and Permissions